 - Killed Off for Real: Slain by his own son Arthas, and while his soul remained chained within Frostmourne he's released at the end of Wrath of the Lich King.

 - Non-Action Guy: According to Tides of Darkness, Terenas is not a capable fighter, though this has been contradicted by the now uncanon RPG and World of Warcraft.
+During the siege of Capital City by the Horde he chose to personally lead the defense of his city despite his lack of fighting skills, and while he didn't actually fight he did a great job organizing and inspiring his men.

 - The Paladin: According to the RPG and World of Warcraft Terenas is a paladin, contradicting his Non-Action Guy status in Tides of Darkness.